dsaglam94/educa-nextjs-fullstack-webapp/README.md

   It's a project where I practice my recent tech stack.
 It's my 100h+ full-stack solo project.
 I've built the same project with vanilla JavaScript and SCSS without any back-end functionality a few months ago.
 This one is an improved version of the same project with the same design.

+  > https://github.com/dsaglam94/Education_multipage.git here is the repo of the old one.

  So far I implemented the authentication functionality with the help of NextAuth.
  - The web application will provide "Google" and "GitHub" providers to authenticate the user along with the "Custom Email" provider.
  - The user's information is kept in MongoDB.